Parvomay: Agriculture and environment

-The Maritsa river runs to the East through the Municipality with the Mechka, Byala and Kayaliyka rivers running North into the Maritsa with thermal mineral springs in Dragoinovo, Byala Reka and Lenovo.
-The Mechka River runs through Lenovo, Poroyna and along the southeastern edge of Parvomay Town.
-Falling from the Mechkovets Hills, the Kayaliyka River runs North through villages of Iskra, Bryagovo, Dragoinovo, Ezerovo and Bodrovo joining the Marista 8 km to the east of Parvomay Town.
+The Maritsa river runs to the East through the Municipality with the Mechka, Byala, and Kayaliyka rivers running North into the Maritsa with thermal mineral springs in Dragoinovo, Byala Reka, and Lenovo.
+The Mechka River runs through Lenovo, Poroyna, and along the southeastern edge of Parvomay Town.
+Falling from the Mechkovets Hills, the Kayaliyka River runs North through villages of Iskra, Bryagovo, Dragoinovo, Ezerovo, and Bodrovo joining the Marista 8 km to the east of Parvomay Town.
 The Byala River runs through Byala Reka village and Karadzhalovo.
-The main crops in the region of Municipality Parvomay are grain production, with 75 000 decares of wheat, barley 7,500 decares, and sunflower 13,200 decares.
+The main crops in the region of Municipality Parvomay are grain production, with 75,000 decares of wheat, barley 7,500 decares, and sunflower 13,200 decares.
 Agriculture and especially vegetable growing are of great importance for the Parvomay region it is one of the biggest producers of tomatoes, peppers, cucumbers and aubergine (egg-plant)in the Country.
 There are over 500 acre greenhouses and over 60% of the arable land is irrigated.
 There are considerable crops of commercially grown grapes in the south around the village of Iskra, also Oriential (often known as Turkish Tobacco) and Large Leaf Tobacco in the area.
 The soils are predominantly black humus.
 There are also vast areas of oak and conifer forests on higher ground in the south.
 The lowland of the Maritsa river are mainly meadows with cinnamon soils.

 Climate and weather

 The territory of Municipality Parvomay belongs to the area of transitive Mediterranean climate.
-The average temperature in January is 1˚С, and about 25˚ С in July.
+The average temperature in January is 1˚ С, and about 25˚ С in July.
 The summer is dry and hot and the winter is comparatively mild.
 Unlike the nearby winter resort of Pamporovo to the south in the Rhodope Mountains the snowfall in the north of the area is thin and does not last being a little heavier in the south, although the snow of the Winter of 2009 was unusually heavy (50–60 cm).
 The total precipitation is below the average for the country, about 532 L/m2.
 The precipitation is highest in December and May and lowest in August and February–March.
-The relative humidity is particularly low– up to 60%.The strongest wind comes from the North-West, mainly in May and June, when it blows for weeks with average velocity of about 3 м/s.
-Short thunderstorms and hailstorms are quite common in summer and you may get some thick fogs in the North of the District along the Maritsa river but this is quite uncommon.
+The relative humidity is particularly low– up to 60%.
+The strongest wind comes from the North-West, mainly in May and June, when it blows for weeks with an average velocity of about 3 м/s.
+Short thunderstorms and hailstorms are quite common in summer and you may get some thick fogs in the North of the District along the Maritsa River but this is quite uncommon.